Laura Shackelford, M.Ed.

 Rohit’s top 5 strengths are Restorative, Relator, Responsibility, Connectedness, and Individualization.
 He loves to figure out complex problems and find a path forward.
 Having teachers that pushed him to be more is something he tries to embody in his own work with students.
 Outside of work, Rohit enjoys working on 3D puzzles and creating artwork.
 Don’t hesitate to ask him about the different works of art and mythological statues that can be found in his office.

 Rohit’s favorite quote is from Batman Begins – “It’s not who you are underneath, but what you do that defines you.”
 For Rohit, intentions, theories, ideas have no inherent value by themselves.
-The actions you take and the decisions you make are what make a real impact to the people and world around you.
+The actions you take and the decisions you make are what make a real impact on the people and world around you.

 CollegesCollege of Business